Georgia tried facing down the pig-faced pharmacy clerk.

 “Fleckerman, Dieter Fleckerman.”

 The reassignment authorization, signed by Captain Bricker, the sonofabitch, documented the penalty points due to five absent days and a breech of regulation in an attempt to return to work while knowingly contagious.
 God how he hated the Echo/Delta Complex.
 As a rookie he’d been posted at each of the stations: Intake, Sedation and Anesthetics, Vitals Reclamation, Waste Disposal and Housekeeping, Property Redistribution, Records and lastly Security.
-The embarrassment of reporting back to Camp Delta was somewhat assuaged by his assignment to Security as a senior Roving Guard, a supervisory position which afforded unrestricted mobility through both Delta and Echo, membership in the Sergeant’s Mess and a semi-private bedroom.
+The embarrassment of reporting back to Camp Delta was somewhat mollified by his assignment in Security as a senior Roving Guard, a supervisory position which afforded unrestricted mobility through both Delta and Echo, membership in the Sergeant’s Mess and a private bedroom.
 His job would be to observe any and all stations on a random schedule noting discrepancies, neglect, or violations of regulations.
 If one had to be here, at least this job was a plum.
 With his new uniform he was issued one of the new RamStar tasers, a small powerful weapon featuring graduating thumb settings from mild shock to fast-lethal.
 Super capacitors in the pistol grips held enough charges to take down 80 to 100 targets.

-“Why the heavy-duty armament? he asked the clerk.
+“Why the heavy duty armament? he asked the clerk.

 “New regs.
 Next month Echo will begin criminal intake along with the geezers.
 They’re all gonna be Echoes, if you catch the drift.
 Admin wants to be ready.
 You’ll be briefed, Fleckerman.”

-The briefing that afternoon confirmed that within a week, federal criminals would indeed begin arriving for recycling.
+The briefing that afternoon confirmed within a week that federal criminals would indeed begin arriving for recycling.
 On the monitor a lieutenant held up one of the RamStar tasers.
 He explained the nomenclature and operation of the weapon.
 “Now concerning rules of usage, there are just two.
 Rule one: keep your RamStar charged and set on max-lethal.
 Rule two: At any indication of resistance, no matter how slight, you are to zap the subject.
 Even if you just think he’s gonna act up.
 You are to aim for arms or legs; we don’t wanna mess up any internal organs.
-These feds aren’t geezers and will be younger, and who knows what to expect.
+These jailbirds aren’t geezers and will be younger and who knows what to expect.
 It doesn’t matter ’cause they’re all Echo anyway.
 You probably noticed the construction over at Echo.
 By September Echo will be twice the size; more staff’s comin’ in and there will be promotions, so do your jobs well.”

 On the first day of prisoner intakes seven federal prisoners were zapped between the train platform and Intake.
 More followed each time the trains brought federal prisoners until Intake installed narcogas equipped narrow plastic tunnels that fitted to the cars.
 “How long before conveyor belts,” Dieter wondered.